ltrgordon/ltrgordon.github.io/jump-kids/README.md

 - Camera: follows the player with horizontal lead for better visibility.
 - Collectibles: coins float and bob; count shown in the HUD.
 - Shamrock power‑ups: scattered through the level, they make the player bigger and able to take one extra hit; grabbing another while already big awards 5 coins.
+- Rainbow power‑ups: rare pickups that grant 30 seconds of invincibility.
 - Enemies:
   - Goomba: walks back and forth, turns at edges; stomp to defeat.
   - Hellmonk: monkey with a bright yellow helmet.
 If you stomp it, you bounce (it doesn’t die).
 When close, it jumps in surprise, then rushes the player.
+  - Ghost: drifts through the lower spooky path.
+  - Fireball: rolling flame enemy that patrols the underground.
+  - Swooping bird: guards the high moving platforms.
 - Flags:
   - Checkpoint (black‑and‑white checkered): touching it updates the respawn point.
   - End goal (Irish flag): anchored on a pole that rises from the platform.
 Touching the pole awards 1–10 bonus coins based on hit height, ends the level, and shows the victory overlay.
 - Victory overlay: centered splash with Coins and Time plus a simple victory dance.
 - Pause: press P to pause/resume; shows a minimal overlay.
 - SFX: simple beeps and a coin pickup sound (unlocked on first input).
+- Moving platforms and high‑altitude coins with swooping bird enemies.
+- Rolling hills at the start and distant castle ramparts later in the level.
 - DPI aware canvas sizing; mobile controls; no tile culling to simplify rendering.

 ## Characters & Special Moves